wiktorkowalski/blog/src/content/blog/live-feature-flags-with-aws-systems-manager-and-dotnet.md

 This adds a `ConfigurationProvider` to the app that will talk with AWS SSM.
 Remember to adjust the `ReloadAfter` parameter to more suitable value as calls to AWS SSM API are not free.

-We'll also need a class that would represent parameters we've added before
+We'll also need a class that would represent parameters we've added before:

 ```cs
 public class FeatureFlagsOptions